martasd/puppet-mediawiki/README.md

 ## Reference

 This module is based on puppet-mediawiki by carlasouza available at https://github.com/carlasouza/puppet-mediawiki.
+Others who contributed to this module include James Turnbull and Zach Leslie.